Giovanni XXIII Tunnel

 Giovanni XXIII Tunnel (also called Passante a Nord-Ovest) is a road tunnel in Rome, Italy, that is part of the Tangenziale Est road.
 It is about 2.9 km long.

 The twin tunnels form a dual carriageway running under the Monte Mario hill, connecting the northwest zone to northeast zone of Rome.

 The tunnel was officially opened on 22 December 2004.

+During the construction, ostracod fossils were discovered.